Answering God’s Call In Our Community and the World

 - Back packs and back-to-school supplies (August) for Everyone Home DC to provide local students have the tools to succeed in school

-- Purchase food for Everyone Home DC Thanksgiving Baskets to help neighborhood families have a Thanksgiving dinner (November)
+- Purchase food for Everyone Home DC Thanksgiving Baskets to help neighborhood families have a Thanksgiving dinner (November).
+A list is available here.

 - Donate toys for Tommy’s Toys to help men and women in recovery programs celebrate Christmas with their families (December)